 Reason three: It is Medieval!

+Bhutan will transport you to a different world.
+It is a land that has so ardently held on to olden times.
+Every building is so patently Bhutanese with variegated windows and walls painted with strange mystic Buddhist motifs.
+Every city is scattered with Dzongs.
+Dzongs are white monastery-like buildings characterised by red flared Chinese-style roof tops and huge wooden doors.
+They serve as administrative centres and they are always worth visiting.
 If you do visit Bhutan, you absolutely must visit the Tiger’s Nest.
 The Tiger’s Nest Monastery also called the Taktshang Goemba (Goemba meaning monastery) is perched precariously on the edge of a cliff 900 meters above the floor of Paro valley.
 This monastery was built in honour of Guru Rinpoche (also known as Guru Padmasambhava).
 The story around this Guru is that he apparently flew there on top of his consort who had transformed into a winged tiger (since the occasion demanded it).
 He meditated there for a period of three years, three months, three days and three hours so he may acquire the power to vanquish a demon terrorizing the lands.
 The 16km trek to Tiger’s Nest isn’t too demanding.
 There is a cafĂ© on the way if you wish to rest or eat.
 The experience of being inside the monastery is ineffable.
 There is spirituality in that place that transcends religion.
 The engulfing silence save for the sound of the wind and the idea of being perched atop a cliff so distant and removed from all the hubbub of life outside Bhutan is beyond romantic.
 Up there, on top of a cliff, so close to the clouds, it’s a whole different world.
 What are also interesting about Bhutan are the phalluses painted on walls.
 You will spot buildings in Bhutan decorated with painting of phalluses.
 This tradition was inspired by a monk called Drukpa Kunley.
 This Buddhist also fondly referred to as the Divine madman or the mad saint was a pretty eccentric guy according to legend.
 One day someone offered him a holy thread – to tie around his wrist– for good luck.
 But the divine madman, whom legend has it was also a philanderer, tied it around his phallus so he may have luck with the ladies.
+Interestingly, his erect phallus is also called the thunderbolt of flaming wisdom.
+It is said to ward off evil.
+Not so surprisingly, he is also the fertility saint here in Bhutan.
+Legend has it that he hit evil with his magic thunderbolt of wisdom (AKA his phallus) or cohabited with them and turned them into protective deities (He must have been pretty good in bed if he could do that!).

 Reason four: Bhutan has interesting food!

 Not a lot of people would agree to that considering the Bhutanese are known to make dishes with chilli as the main ingredient.
 But personally, I loved the red rice and datshi.
 Ema Datshi - chilli cheese stew is the national dish of Bhutan.
 As someone who doesn’t particularly enjoy cheese and isn’t comfortable experimenting with food, the fact that I loved the Datshi came as a surprise.
 Shamu Datshi – mushroom cheese stew and Kewa Datshi – potato cheese stew were mouth watering and filling.
+Being Buddhist the Bhutanese apparently don’t have slaughter houses (though interestingly enough they do eat meat!).
+The meat is imported from India and stored in cold storage facilities.
+Hence it isn’t advisable to eat meat there during the monsoon.

 Reason five: It is a world in itself!